FDA approves Novartis Kesimpta® (ofatumumab), the first and only self-administered, targeted B-cell therapy for patients with relapsing multiple sclerosis

 KESIMPTA may cause serious side effects including:

 - Injection-related reactions.
 Injection-related reactions are a common side effect of KESIMPTA.
 Injecting KESIMPTA can cause injection-related reactions that can happen within 24 hours (1 day) following the first injections and with later injections.
-Talk with your healthcare provider if you have any of these signs and symptoms:
+Talk with your HCP if you have any of these signs and symptoms:

-- at or near the injection site: redness of the skin, swelling, itching and pain or
+- at or near the injection site: redness of the skin, swelling, itching, and pain or

 - that may happen when certain substances are released in your body: fever, headache, pain in the muscles, chills, and tiredness.

 - Low immunoglobulins.
 KESIMPTA may cause a decrease in some types of antibodies.
-Your healthcare provider will do blood tests to check your blood immunoglobulin levels.
+Your HCP will do blood tests to check your blood immunoglobulin levels.

 The most common side effects of KESIMPTA include: